 - ECHO Application

 There exists a strong correlation between a military member’s ability to accomplish the mission successfully and the quality of his/her family experience.
-Because of this, Airman & Family Readiness Center offers activities to promote a healthy family/work life.
+Because of this, Military & Family Readiness Center offers activities to promote a healthy family/work life.
 We also have informational books and printed material on a variety of topics regarding family/work life issues.
 Please call or stop by for more information.

 Training is available on a variety of topics for organizational or individual needs.
 To schedule a class for an individual or group, please contact (662) 434-2839.

 - Four Lenses

 - Team Building